Pitossomo/restaurant-search/README.md

 7. Carousel Finishing
   - Slide customizing

-8. Developing Components Part 1
+8. Developing Components Parts 1,2 and 3
   - Developing restaurant cards

+9. Developing Components Parts 4 and 5
+  - Developing Modal with portals in react
+  - Developing an Overlay with a Dialog box

 ## Available Scripts